themeliskalomoiros/IPyForm/README.md

 # WinForms with Python
-A simple example showing the capabilities of Python (IronPython) where a windows form application can be created and showed by few lines of code.
+A simple example showing the capabilities of Python (IronPython) where a windows form application can be created and displayed after few lines of code.

 ```
 # Start by importing the CLR and add the appropriate references.